pmPartch/AboutGitAndGitHub/README.md

 ![github repo page](./figureA.JPG)

-3. open up your git bash shell and navigate to whereever you wish to put your new repo folder
+3. open up your git bash shell and navigate to wherever you wish to put your new repo folder
 4. type the following:
 ```
 git clone <paste your https address from step b here>